s-amberg/home/README.md

 ## Running the app
 - You need a running postgres instance for the DB.
 The connection is defined in the .env file in the web/server folder.
 Default is localhost:5432 user=simon pw=1234, database="todo".
 - To run in dev you can use "npm start" from /web to run both back and frontend and "npm run tsc" to build the shared module.
 You can also individually start the front and backend.
 - The frontend is started under localhost:\<PORT>/app.
-The port us defined in the .env file, default is 8080.
+The port is defined in the .env file, default is 8080.

 ## Docker
 - Start the docker compose from the root folder with "docker compose up"